keu/docs/astro/manage-deployments-as-code.md

 - You can’t change the cluster or Workspace the Deployment runs on.
 To transfer a Deployment to a different Workspace, see [Transfer a Deployment](configure-deployment-resources.md#transfer-a-deployment-to-another-workspace).
 - You can't change the Astro Runtime version of the Deployment.
 To upgrade Astro Runtime, you must update the Dockerfile in your Astro project.
 See [Upgrade Astro Runtime](upgrade-runtime.md).
 - Worker queues and environment variables are updated to match the corresponding sections in the Deployment file.
-Any existing worker queues or environemnt variables that are specified in the Cloud UI but not in the Deployment file are deleted.
+Any existing worker queues or environment variables that are specified in the Cloud UI but not in the Deployment file are deleted.

 To update a Deployment using a Deployment file: